silvanamejia1/MEJIA-Python-Portfolio/Computing_2/StreamlitAppFinal/README.md

 ## Introduction

 I've always been curious about finance and investing, but for a long time, I never really knew where to start.
-There are so many possible investment, but as a beginner I never found a tool that felt easy to understand.
+There are so many possible investments, but as a beginner I never found a tool that felt easy to understand and gave me a high level overview of what I need to start.
 In fact, most of the tools I found were designed for experts or people already deep into investing.

 That's why I built **EasyInvest Planner**: A beginner-friendly tool to help people like me make their first personalized financial plan.
 It focuses on helping you understand two important things: